lacoseismic/nshmp-haz/docs/README.md

-*nshmp-haz* supports high performance seismic hazard calculations required to generate detailed maps over large areas and supports a variety of USGS web services and applications related to seismic hazards research and the dissemination of hazard data.
+*nshmp-haz* supports high performance seismic hazard calculations required to generate detailed maps over large areas and supports a variety of USGS web services and applications related to seismic hazards research and the dissemination of hazard data (see the [NSHM Hazard Tool](https://earthquake.usgs.gov/nshmp/)).
 This documentation explains how to use *nshmp-haz* as well as underlying model implementation details.

 ## Table of Contents